hashicorp/consul/website/source/docs/upgrading.html.md

 2. On each server, install version B of Consul.

-3. Shut down version A, restart with version B.
+3. One server at a time, shut down version A, restart with version B. Wait until the server is healthy and has rejoined the cluster before moving on to the next server.

 4. Once all the servers are upgraded, begin a rollout of clients following the same process.